jchapin/capitaltechnologyservices.github.io/_posts/2017-07-11-checklist-rails-ci-setup.md

 1. On Jenkins, create a "New Item" cloned from one of the existing Rails 5 Projects

+    All the Rails projects on Jenkins start out with a similar set of steps for running CI tasks, generating reports, and sending notifications.
+Consult the system administrator for which project to copy.
+You will then need to Configure the CI job to connect to the appropriate repository and deployment environments.

 1. Add Brakeman for Security Scanning